GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

         - `InputDefault:` Reusable input that changes data based on received props.
     - `Loader:` Component that shows the user that something is loading.
     - `Sidebar:` Sidebar menu so the user can switch routes in a more accessible way without taking up too much screen space.
+    - `Table:` Reusable table, you just need to pass the columns, the data, and the hidden columns on mobile.

 - `./src/hooks:` Here we will store our custom hooks with the logical parts of the application.
 We separate our hooks by types such as pages, components, and api.
     - `api:` Here, HTTP methods make requests to the backend.